Politics and communication

 In 2021, the four Swiss nuclear power plants produced a net 18.6 million megawatt hours (MWh) of electricity (previous year: 23.1 million MWh).
 The reason for the decline was time-consuming modernization projects at the Leibstadt nuclear power plant, which resulted in a six-month shutdown for maintenance.
 Nevertheless, Swiss nuclear power plants generated around a quarter of the electricity consumed in Switzerland in 2021.

 The Swiss nuclear power plants produced a net 18,576,330 MWh of electrical energy in 2021 (previous year: 23,119,157 MWh).
-This also includes 104,641 MWh that the Beznau-1 and -2 nuclear power plants (24,294 MWh) and Gösgen (80,347 MWh) supplied to regional residential and commercial buildings in the form of district heating.
+This also includes 104,641 MWh that the Beznau-1 and -2 (24,294 MWh) and Gösgen (80,347 MWh) nuclear power plants supplied to regional residential and commercial buildings in the form of district heating.

 The four nuclear power plants are part of Switzerland's system-relevant infrastructure.
 For this reason, they have also implemented particularly strict coronavirus protection measures in 2021, both during normal operation and during the respective shutdown for maintenance.